Colloquium: Quantum anomalous Hall effect: Introduction

 \section{Introduction}

-The quantum Hall (QH) effect refers to quantization of the Hall conductance of a material at integer multiples of $e^2/h$, a value that is dependent only on two fundamental physical constants, the electron charge $e$ and the Planck constant $h$.
-Nowadays the most precise QH effect measurements achieve deviations from exact quantization of 1 part in 10$^{10}$ \cite{schopfer2007testing}, an accuracy that allows the QH effect to play an essential role in metrology \cite{jeckelmann2001quantum,poirier2009resistance}.
+The quantum Hall (QH) effect refers to quantization of the Hall conductance of a material at integer multiples of $e^2/h$, a value that is dependent only on two fundamental physical constants, the electron charge $e$ and the Planck constant $h$. \am{Precision} QH effect measurements \am{currently} achieve deviations from exact quantization of 1 part in 10$^{10}$ \cite{schopfer2007testing}, an accuracy that allows the QH effect to play an essential role in metrology \cite{jeckelmann2001quantum,poirier2009resistance}.
 The QH effect was first observed \cite{klitzing1980new} in semiconductor quantum well two-dimensional (2D) electron gas systems in strong perpendicular magnetic fields that cause electrons to execute closed cyclotron orbits with quantized kinetic energy.
-The quantum mechanical problem of free electrons in a magnetic field was first addressed by Lev Landau \cite{landau1930diamagnetismus,landau2013quantum} and the set of orbitals with a discrete allowed kinetic energy is known as a Landau level.
+The quantum mechanical problem of \am{independent} electrons in a magnetic field was first addressed by Lev Landau \cite{landau1930diamagnetismus,landau2013quantum}, and the set of orbitals with a discrete allowed kinetic energy is known as a Landau level.

-Although early explanations of the QH effect were built on the specific properties of Landau levels, one may ask if the phenomenon of precise quantization of Hall resistance can also occur, at least in principle, in the absence of a magnetic field.
+Although early explanations of the QH effect were based on the specific properties of Landau levels, one could ask if the phenomenon of precise quantization of Hall resistance could also occur, at least in principle, in the absence of a magnetic field.
 An affirmative answer to this question was supplied early in the development of the theory of the QH effect.
-In 1982, Thouless, Kohmoto, Nightingale, and Nijs (TKNN) \cite{thouless1982quantized} derived a formula that related the Hall conductivity of a 2D crystalline insulator to the integral of the Bloch state momentum-space Berry curvature \cite{xiao2010berry} over the finite area toroidal momentum space (the Brillouin zone) of a crystal.
+In 1982, Thouless, Kohmoto, Nightingale, and \czchang {den} Nijs (TKNN) \cite{thouless1982quantized} derived a formula that related the Hall conductivity of a 2D crystalline insulator to the integral of the Bloch state momentum-space Berry curvature \cite{xiao2010berry} over the finite area toroidal momentum space (the Brillouin zone) of a \am{2D} crystal.
 For each band, the integral is always an integer multiple of $2 \pi$, and the integer is the Chern number - a topological index that classifies how the Bloch wavefunction depends on crystal momentum.
 It is truly remarkable that this abstract mathematical quantity is observable experimentally simply by performing a very standard transport measurement.